 In the recent years, outsourcing common features like authentication, payment and logging have gained a lot of traction.
 With Software as a Service (SaaS) and Cloud hosting like Azure, more and more companies trust Cloud providers to implement features previously handled inside the company.

 Cloud Logging is the practice of sending out log statements to the Cloud.
 Setting up a SQL Server or similar may sound like a small task, but handling large amounts of data and making them searchable definitely is not.
 To help companies overcome the challenges of storing log data, a lot of startups have seen the light of day.

 When evaluating Cloud Logging providers, it's important to understand the difference between the various options.
-While some providers focus on storing and indexing massive amount of log messages, others (like us) implement features on top of the data, providing systems generating dashboards, allow error management and more.
+While some providers focus on storing and indexing massive amounts of log messages, others (like us) implement features on top of the data, providing systems generating dashboards, allowing error management and more.

-We support a wide array of logging options for .NET applications. log4net, NLog, Serilog and Microsoft Extensions Logging are all popular choices among developers and all of them are supported through native integrations with elmah.io.
+We support a wide array of logging options for .NET applications. log4net, NLog, Serilog and Microsoft.Extensions.Logging.
+These are all popular choices among developers and all of them are supported through native integrations with elmah.io.
 Pretty much all .NET frameworks support ELMAH, which is why our ELMAH integration will automatically log all uncaught errors in your web applications.

 Finally, we build and maintain several integrations for popular .NET blogs and content management systems.
 Umbraco, Sitefinity and Blogengine.net are supported natively and we are currently working with other companies to make elmah.io the best choice for adding Cloud logging and error management for CMS and Blogs.